Payment System and Reserve Bank Oversight

 The National Settlement Service is a multilateral settlement system that allows participants in private-sector clearing arrangements to settle transactions using their balances at Reserve Banks.

-In 2019, the service processed settlement files for 12 local and national private-sector arrangements.
-The Reserve Banks processed 9,675 files that contained about 502,000 settlement entries for these arrangements in 2019 (see table 1).
-Settlement file activity in 2019 was roughly the same as in 2018, and settlement entries decreased 3.8 percent.
+In 2020, the service processed settlement files for 11 local and national private-sector arrangements.
+The Reserve Banks processed 9,468 files that contained about 551,000 settlement entries (see table 5.1).
+Settlement file activity in 2020 decreased 2.1 percent from 2019, and settlement entries decreased 1.2 percent.
+The total value of settlement processed by NSS increased 7.9 percent, to $23.5 trillion.

 Fedwire Securities Service

-The Fedwire Securities Service allows its participants to transfer electronically to other service participants certain securities issued by the U.S. Department of the Treasury, federal government agencies, government-sponsored enterprises, and certain international organizations.2
+The Fedwire Securities Service allows its participants to transfer electronically to other service participants certain securities issued by the U.S. Department of the Treasury, federal government agencies, government-sponsored enterprises, and certain international organizations.4

-In 2019, the Reserve Banks recovered 100.3 percent of the costs of their Fedwire Securities Service, including the related PSAF.
-Revenue from operations totaled $27.1 million, resulting in a net income of $0.4 million.
-The Reserve Banks' operating expenses and imputed costs totaled $26.7 million in 2019.
-In 2019, the number of non-Treasury securities transfers processed via the service decreased 7.5 percent from 2018, to approximately 3.2 million (see table 1).
-The average daily value of Fedwire Securities transfers in 2019 was approximately $1.4 trillion, an increase of approximately 16.7 percent from the previous year.
+In 2020, the Reserve Banks recovered 101.1 percent of the costs of their Fedwire Securities Service, including the related PSAF.
+Revenue from operations totaled approximately $28.8 million, resulting in a net income of $0.7 million.
+The Reserve Banks' operating expenses and imputed costs totaled $28.1 million in 2020.
+In 2020, the number of non-Treasury securities transfers processed via the service increased approximately 41.7 percent from 2019, to approximately 4.6 million (see table 5.1).
+The average daily value of Fedwire Securities priced-service transfers in 2020 was approximately $86.7 billion, an increase of 4.1 percent from the previous year.5 The average daily value of Fedwire Securities transfers in 2020 was more than $1.4 trillion, an increase of approximately 3.8 percent from the previous year.

 FedLine Solutions: Access to Reserve Bank Services